 Backups – Backup zip files are stored with hashed file names to prevent filename guessing.
 Directory browsing is disabled.

-In order to protect your data, we have made our our site secure using a certificate, in order to encrypt communications and protect your data.
+In order to protect your data, we have made our site secure using a certificate, in order to encrypt communications and protect your data.

 Do we disclose any information to outside parties?